New Student Checklist

 • If you had any accommodations for a disability in high school, please register with Disability Services and meet with an access coordinator to prepare for student success.

-• The Guide to the U is an interactive online guide that introduces new students and family members to the university's values, resources, and departments.
-Students admitted for the spring semester, and their families, can begin accessing the Guide to the U starting on December 15, 2022.
+• The Guide to the U is an interactive, online guide that introduces new students and family members to the university's values, resources, and departments.
+Students admitted for the spring semester, and their families, will be able to access Guide to the U by December 15, 2023.

 • Family members must use the Guest Login Page and create a Guest Account.

-• Guide to the U must be complete by January 1, 2023.
-Students must complete the guide before they meet with an academic advisor for New Student Advising and Course Registration.
+• Guide to the U must be complete by January 1, 2024.
+Students must complete the guide before they meet with an academic advisor for New Student Advising and Course Registration or attend Ready for the U.

 • The Guide to the U contains a click-able checklist to help you stay on track with the rest of your new student to dos.